Stress and anxiety are becoming increasingly common amongst children and teens.

 - Your child feels ashamed they can’t meet expectations

 - Kids often feel isolated from others when anxious

 - Returning to old behaviors, such as bedwetting or clinginess

 - Use of alcohol, tobacco, or other drugs

-- Children may experience unexplained headaches or body pain
+- Unexplained headaches or body pains

 Actionable stress-busting tips

-Tips for parents (helping your child cope)
+Tips for parents (while helping your child cope)

 If a child is experiencing stress or anxiety, there are some practical things a parent or caregiver can do to help.